suryad@iitb.ac.in

 Prof. Suryanarayana Doolla

-Assistant Professor - Energy Science & Engineering, Indian Institute of Technology Bombay
+Professor - Department of Energy Science & Engineering, IIT Bombay

 Current Teaching